Timeline

 Features included personalized navigation routes, options to engage with AI-powered guides, and digital booklets to continue learning from home.

-The initiative aimed to create an inclusive and sustainable museum experience, leveraging recycled materials for the device and fostering lifelong learning opportunities for elderly individuals.
+The initiative aimed to create an inclusive museum experience, fostering lifelong learning opportunities for elderly individuals.

 Beyond improving accessibility and engagement for seniors, the project’s future vision extends to offering museum experiences to individuals unable to visit in person.
 By blending technology with thoughtful design, the team crafted a solution that fosters well-being, promotes education, and deepens connections to art and culture.